1637521albert/ransomware-scam-detection-deic/README.md

 - **None**: Side addresses remain as leaf nodes and are not included in further expansions.
 - **Same**: Side addresses are expanded in the direction corresponding to their role (e.g., future for forward, past for backward).
 - **Opposite**: Side addresses are expanded in the reverse direction of their role (e.g., past for forward, future for backward).

+### All-Over
-- **All-Over**: Explores both inputs and outputs of transactions involving the current set of addresses in each hop, identifying new related addresses and adding them to the graph.
-This results in a broader and more interconnected network.
+In each hop, it examines both inputs and outputs of transactions involving the current set of addresses, identifying new related addresses and adding them to the expanding graph.
+This results in a broader and more interconnected graph, as every discovered address has the potential to contribute to further all-over expansions.

 ---
 # Estadístiques del Graf Resultant